James Outman Player Props: Dodgers vs. Yankees

-James Outman -- with a slugging percentage of .074 in his past 10 games, including no homers) -- will be in action for the Los Angeles Dodgers versus the New York Yankees, with Gerrit Cole on the mound, on June 3 at 7:15 PM ET.
+On Sunday, James Outman (.152 on-base percentage in past 10 games, 167 points below season-long percentage) and the Los Angeles Dodgers face the New York Yankees, whose starting pitcher will be Domingo German.
+First pitch is at 7:10 PM ET.

-In his last appearance, he went 1-for-4 with an RBI against the Yankees.
+He had a hitless showing in his last game (0-for-2) against the Yankees.

 James Outman Game Info & Props vs. the Yankees